eastgenomics/athena/README.md

 ### Annotating BED file
 The BED file containing regions of interest is first required to be annotated with gene, exon and coverage information prior to analysis.
-This may be done using [BEDtools intersect][bedtools-url], with a file containing transcript to gene and exon information, and then the per base coverage data. <br>
+This may be done using [BEDtools intersect][bedtools-intersect-url], with a file containing transcript to gene and exon information, and then the per base coverage data. <br>

 Included is a Bash script (`annotate_bed.sh`) to perform the required BED file annotation.